sharett/hotline/README.md

 * Password protect access to the directory you installed it to.
 HTTP basic security should work.

-* Install a database editing utility such as PhpMyAdmin and place it in a directory under the main directory.
+* Install a database editing utility such as PhpMyAdmin and place it in the "sanctdb" directory under the main directory.

 * Create a database and credentials to access it (using this utility or directly via the command line using mysql).